 For another thing, remember that experience is not synonymous with talent.
 A fairly green editor can still do a marvelous job with your work, and will charge less than other editors who’ve been around the block.
 However, it may take much longer to sift out these diamonds in the rough than to simply hire an experienced editor.
 If time is a factor, you should hit the ground running with veteran professionals — just make sure you’re upfront about your budget.

 3. Research poetry editors

 Now that you’ve determined your goals, it’s time to start researching in earnest.
+(Hint: there are trustworthy directories you can check to find reliable editors.)
 Other than aligning with your creative, financial, and timeline-related needs, here’s what to look for in a poetry editor:

 - A fellow poet.
 This might sound obvious, but don’t just hire any old copy editor to fix up your work!
 Poetry is a distinct and delicate art form, and editing it requires a deep understanding of the craft — which means you need a collaborator who writes and (hopefully) publishes poetry themselves.

 - A supportive-yet-suggestive contributor.
 This is the balance you want in a poetry editor: someone who “gets” your voice and doesn’t want to silence it, but also isn’t afraid to make critical suggestions.
 You can usually tell whether an editor embodies this balance by asking about their past collaborations, or else by requesting a sample edit of your own (more on that in the next step).